Third Culture Faith: Discovering God in the Flux

 Third culture believers know:

-Home is not a place.
+Home is not one place.
 Home is a Person.

 Faith isn’t about finding the perfect church that matches your background.